-6 interior design trends are also key fashion trends for 2024 – here's what designers say on the shared trend cycle
+6 interior design trends that are also key fashion trends for 2024 – here's what designers say on the shared trend cycle

 From quiet luxury to the unexpected red theory, these trends have dominated both fashion and interior design